 South Shields schoolchildren join Bishop to walk 2,000km in Lent fundraising challenge

+South Shields schoolchildren join Bishop to walk 200km in Lent fundraising challenge

 and on Freeview 262 or Freely 565